margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 I love that 7.2 billion people on Earth look to the same seas from different places, thinking of one another.

 Collective sunrise and collective sunset
+The face of the earth, all the faces

 <br>